olljanat/Lab-Windows-Container-configs/Dockerfiles/03_iis-with-extensions/README.md

 # Description:
-This dockerfile creates template with .NET 3.5.
+This dockerfile creates template with AppFabric and IIS rewrite.

 # Usage:
 **Docker Build**